JohnnyMorganz/luau-lsp/README.md

 Type definitions can be provided by configuring `luau-lsp.types.definitionFiles`, with corresponding documentation added using `luau-lsp.types.documentationFiles`.

-If there are specific features you require in the language server for your use case, feel free to open an issue.
+If you use Luau in a different environment and are interested in using the language server, or looking for any specific features, please get in touch!

 ### For Rojo Users